Books With Characters in Their 40s

 Book Summary

-The Massachusetts islands of Nantucket and Martha’s Vineyard are only 2.5 hours apart on the ferry, but have different vibes and provide for very different lives for identical 40 year old twin sisters who have been estranged for years.
+The Massachusetts islands of Nantucket and Martha’s Vineyard are only 2.5 hours apart on the ferry, but they have different vibes and provide for very different lives for identical 40-year-old twin sisters who have been estranged for years.

 However, when a family crisis strikes, the women start to remember the importance of banding together and that their bond is stronger than the rivalry that separated them for too many years.